elizrgrs/elizrgrs.github.io/README.md

 I co-host Wizards.fm on Monday nights 9-10pm on [KSPC 88.7 Claremont](https://kspc.org/) with my fellow mage DJ NO. Listen in and say hi in the spinitron chat!

 #### Listening
-I primarily listen to music on [Tidal](https://tidal.com/), [Nina Protocol](https://www.ninaprotocol.com/), and my CD player bc spotify sux!!!
+I primarily listen to music on [Tidal](https://tidal.com/), [Nina Protocol](https://www.ninaprotocol.com/), and my CD player bc spotify sux!
 Mandatory plug to [United Musicians and Allied Workers](https://weareumaw.org/).

 I also enjoy fun streaming statistics.
 Let's be friends on [Last.fm](https://www.last.fm/user/altostratus_)

-### Community
+#### Community
 I love going to local shows!
-Bump to [Freakscene.diy](https://freakscene.diy/), a music and show positing board where you can connect with your local scene outside of social media :P
+Bump to [Freakscene.diy](https://freakscene.diy/), a positing board for diy events where you can connect with your local scene outside of social media :P

 ### Reading and Thinking and Pondering